Celebrating Father’s Day

 There is no universal date when every country celebrates Father’s Day.
 In many countries, it is on the third Sunday in June including India.

 India traditionally has a two-week celebration since ancient days dedicated to celebrating ancestors called the Pitrupaksha.
 Father’s Day is not celebrated in all of India.

-But is observed on the same day as the USA, the third Sunday of June by mostly westernized urban centers.
+But it is observed on the same day as the USA, the third Sunday of June by mostly westernized urban centers.
 The event is not a public holiday.

 The day is usually celebrated only in bigger cities of India like Chennai, Mumbai, New Delhi Bengaluru, Kolkata, Hyderabad, and others.